 Research background

-Liver transplantation is a therapeutic procedure to recover liver function in patients with irreversible liver failure; however, there is a shortage of transplant organs available at present, which limits the availability of this treatment.
+Liver transplantation is a therapeutic procedure to recover liver function in patients with irreversible liver failure; however, there is currently a shortage of available transplant organs, which limits the availability of this treatment.

 Research motivation

-Portal branch-ligated (PBL) hepatic progenitor cells are expected to allow regenerative medicine to produce a cell source to provide an alternate source for transplantation.
+Portal branch-ligated (PBL) HPCs are expected to allow regenerative medicine to produce a cell source to provide an alternate source for transplantation.

 Research objectives

-We aimed to development a liver model using hepatic progenitor cells.
+We aimed to development a liver model using HPCs.

 Research methods

 Hepatic stem/progenitor cells have the ability to multiply ex vivo and differentiate into hepatocytes and cholangiocytes.
-We have previously established hepatic progenitor cell lines derived from the hepatic tissues of mice after ligation of venous drainage.
-In this study, the PBL hepatic lobe-derived hepatic progenitor cells multiplied in a bioreactor chamber to form liver organoid tissues comparable to liver lobules.
+We have previously established HPC lines derived from the hepatic tissues of mice after ligation of venous drainage.
+In this study, the PBL hepatic lobe-derived HPCs multiplied in a bioreactor chamber to form liver organoid tissues comparable to liver lobules.
 These organoid tissues were implanted into syngeneic wild-type mice.

 Research results

-In the three-dimensional (3-D) liver tissue culture model, PBL hepatic progenitor cells differentiated into mature hepatocyte-like cells, in binuclear populations, and with a bile duct–like structure.
-And quantitative real-time polymerase chain reaction analysis revealed that the cells expressed hepatocyte differentiation markers.
-In the 3-D liver tissue culture model derived from PBL-hepatic progenitor cells, the levels of urea and albumin production and activities of Cytochromes P450 were gradually enhanced.
+In the three-dimensional (3-D) liver tissue culture model, PBL-HPCs differentiated into mature hepatocyte-like cells, in binuclear populations, and with a bile duct–like structure.
+Quantitative real-time polymerase chain reaction analysis revealed that the cells expressed hepatocyte differentiation markers.
+In the 3-D liver tissue culture model derived from PBL-HPCs, the levels of urea and albumin production and activities of Cytochrome P450 enzymes were gradually enhanced.

 Research conclusions